Best smartwatch for Google Pixel phones in 2023

-If you’ve landed here wondering, “what’s the best smartwatch for Google Pixel phones”, you’re in the right place.
-We’ll look at the main contenders, and steer you in the right direction.
+If you’ve landed here wondering, “What’s the best smartwatch for Google Pixel phones”, you’re in the right place.
+We’ll look at the main contenders in the wearables ecosystem, and steer you in the right direction.
 But first some background.

 Remember when Google bought Fitbit for $2.1 billion last year?
-Well, it looks like that investment is going to start paying off with the Pixel Watch now official and looking to launch in October 2022.
-Google has previously shot down rumors about the Existence of a Pixel Watch, but there have been quite a few patent registrations and the acquisition of Fitbit to consider.
-Now it’s coming, and it’s coming in October.
+Well, it looks like that investment is going to start paying off with the Pixel Watch now official and already available.

 There’s more to consider though.
 Namely, Galaxy Watches have now ditched Tizen, and make use of Wear OS.
 It also looks like Fitbit will be using WearOS on all future models, which may end up turning into some form of Pixel line.